rbauer420/BauerBrewing/README.md

 ***Header***
-Hovering the mouse over the logo will spin the image clock-wise, 90 degrees Hovering the mouse over each of the navigation links with change the color of the text from whitesmoke to clue and the mouse will turn into a pointer.
+Hovering the mouse over the logo will spin the image counter clock-wise, 90 degrees Hovering the mouse over each of the navigation links with change the color of the text from whitesmoke to clue and the mouse will turn into a pointer.
 Hovering the mouse over the contact button will also trun the mouse into a pointer